Shehroz33/AWS-IOT-Printer-Monitoring/README.md

 Real-time **IoT printer monitoring** on AWS using **IoT Core → Lambda → DynamoDB → (optional) API → React Dashboard**.
 Includes environment templates and CI workflow to make the repo look production-ready.

-> Inspired by the instructor repo.
-This is my **documented, refactored** version with a clearer structure and README.

 ---

 ## ✨ Features